 What about in Scotland - are there particular concerns or opportunities affecting these rights because of devolution?

-• Equality is a reserved area and so the Scottish Parliament cannot take any direct action to protect the rights outlined under the current devolution settlement.
+• Equality and employment law are both reserved areas and so the Scottish Parliament cannot take any direct action to protect the rights outlined under the current devolution settlement.

 What happens now in the Brexit process?